Principal Investigator is a university employee who has a Full-Time position that includes:

 Important things to remember in managing Participant Support Cost (PSC):

-- It is necessary that the Participant Support Cost is written and part of the funding
+- It is necessary that the Participant Support Cost is written as part of the funding

 opportunity or agency rules and specifically included in the proposal.

-- Depending on the awarding agency, the conditions or constraints varies for re-budgeting
+- Depending on the awarding agency, the conditions or constraints vary for re-budgeting

 awarded participant support funds.

-- Re-budgeting will change the scope of the award and must have the agency approval
+- Re-budgeting will change the scope of the award and must have the agency's approval

-- Addition of a participant program, where not previously awarded, is generally considered
+- The addition of a participant program, where not previously awarded, is generally

-a change in scope requiring an agency’s prior approval
+considered a change in scope requiring an agency’s prior approval.

-- The use of a separate account or sub-account is a required when PSCs have been explicitly
+- A separate account or sub-account is required when PSCs have been explicitly awarded.

-awarded.
-Expenses beyond the budgeted amount should be in the already established
+Expenses beyond the budget should be in the already established participant support

-participant support account/sub-account – A separate account/sub-account is not required
+account/sub-account.
+A separate account/sub-account is not required where costs are

-where costs are allowed by agency but not explicitly awarded.
+allowed by the agency but not explicitly awarded.

-Samples of participant support acceptance letter click here
+For samples of participant support acceptance letters click here

-Frequently asked questions regarding participant support click here.
+For frequently asked questions regarding participant support, click here.

 [78 FR 78608, Dec.
 26, 2013, as amended at 79 FR 75885, Dec.
 19, 2014]